 Kenton Is One Of The Most Isolated And Remote Towns In Oklahoma

-I don’t know about you, but the idea of heading out of town to a remote and isolated spot in Oklahoma sounds pretty inviting right about now.
+We don’t know about you, but the idea of heading out of town to the most remote place in Oklahoma sounds pretty inviting right about now.
 Of course, we can wait.
 The small town of Kenton is located in extreme western Oklahoma in the area known as the “Panhandle.”
 It’s the gateway to Black Mesa State Park, and with only 17 residents in town, there’s not a whole lot going on in this remote town.
 However, don’t let that stop you from visiting.
-This area has some of the best nighttime skies and is perfect for an escape from the city.
+There are many things to do in Kenton, Oklahoma, this area has some of the best nighttime skies and is perfect for an escape from the city.

-If you would like to learn more about the lake in Black Mesa State Park, click here to read our previous article on Lake Carl Etling.
+If you would like to learn more about the lake in Black Mesa State Park, check out our previous article on Lake Carl Etling.

 OnlyInYourState may earn compensation through affiliate links in this article.